azarketa/Thermodynamics-theoretical-pills/source/15_Heat_engines_thermal_efficiency_and_Kelvin_Planck_postulate.md

 This simple relation expresses a fundamental limitation: only the portion of heat that is *not rejected* can be converted into work.
 The efficiency therefore depends on the ratio between the heats exchanged with the high- and low-temperature reservoirs.

-:::{admonition} Important: the generalized notion of efficiency
+:::{warning} Important: the generalized notion of efficiency
-:class: warning

 **Efficiency**, in its most general sense, expresses the **ratio between what a process yields and what it consumes** — that is, the useful effect obtained relative to the energy (or resource) required to produce it.
 It serves as a **measure of performance**: the closer this ratio is to unity, the more effectively the process converts its input into the intended output.